primev/mev-commit/contracts/contracts/avs/README.md

 This function stores relevant state and ensures that the provided pubkeys are indeed actively restaked with `podOwner`'s eigenPod.
 Note two entities are able to register validator pub keys in this way:

 1. The eigenpod owner account itself.
-2. An operator account, so long as the relevant eigenpod is delegated to that operator.
+2. An Operator account, so long as the relevant eigenpod is delegated to that Operator.

+Note if an Operator is registering pubkeys on behalf of validators, it's expected that the Operator manages those validators itself, or represents the validators to an extent that the Operator can realistically attest to the validator following the rules of mev-commit (staking-as-a-service providers for example).
+This trustful relationship between validators and their delegated Operator piggybacks off already agreed upon trust assumptions with eigenlayer delegation.

 Deregistration requires calling `requestValidatorsDeregistration`, waiting a configurable amount of blocks, then calling `deregisterValidators`.
 These functions are similarly callable by the eigenpod owner OR delegated operator.